vail130/wieldymarkup-python/README.md

 1. A key containing no whitespace characters or an equals sign (`=`)
 2. An equals sign (`=`)
-3. Either
-    a string starting with a back tick and ending with the next back tick, between which all characters are ignored
-    Or:
-    a string ending either at the innerText designation, the last whitespace character before the next `=`, or the end of the line
+3. Either (1) a string starting with a back tick and ending with the next back tick, between which all characters are ignored, or (2) a string ending either at the innerText designation, the last whitespace character before the next `=`, or the end of the line

 ### InnerText and Self-Closing Designation